WomensLaw serves and supports all survivors.

 What if I don't register my protection order?
 Will it be more difficult to have it enforced?

-If you are unsure about whether registering your order is the right decision for you, you may want to contact a local domestic violence organization in your area.
-An advocate there can help you decide what the safest plan of action is for you in Kentucky.
-To see a list of local domestic violence organizations in Kentucky, go to our KY Advocates and Shelters page.
+If you are unsure about whether registering your order in Kentucky is right for you, you may want to talk with a domestic violence advocate.
+An advocate can help you decide what is safest for you.
+You can find domestic violence organizations in Kentucky on our Kentucky Advocates and Shelters page.

 Does it cost anything to register my protection order?